Some Ideas to Share

 Designer: Coins and Pins

-Planisphere Coin: This is a functional planisphere coin which you can actually use to locate constellations.
+Planisphere Coin: This is a functional planisphere coin that you can actually use to locate constellations.

 Planispheres are maps of the celestial stars as seen from earth.
 They are the replacement for the planispheric astrolabe.
 Planispheres drastically reduced the complexities of the planispheric astrolabes and they mapped the heavens in an easier to follow chart.
 The first star chart to be called a planisphere was created in 1624.
 Planispheres are great for learning the constellations and knowing the exact position of the stars at a particular time to get more accurate readings when used with other navigational tools such as the quadrant, nocturnal,